-A planet or satellite's Habitability is its ability to host life.
+A planet or moon's habitability is its ability to host life.
 Factors include:

-The latter implies the planet not be tidally locked (Tidal Locking).
+The latter implies the planet not be tidally locked.
 Study suggests an atmosphere does much to slow the tidal locking process.

 Sun-like stars are considered likely to include habitable extra-solar planets, as are red dwarves.
 In the latter case, the nearness of the habitable zone makes tidal locking more likely, but if an atmosphere truly decreases the chance of tidal locking, the large number of red dwarfs makes finding a habitable exoplanet among them likely.